himanshupatidar28/C_programing/student database/README.md

 ## File Structure

-- `student_database.c`: The main source code file containing the implementation of the student database management system.
+- `main.c`: The main source code file containing the implementation of the student database management system.
-- `students.dat`: A binary file used to store student records.
+- `data.txt`: A binary file used to store student records.
 It contains serialized student structures.
 - `README.md`: The README file providing information about the project.

 ## Contribution

 Contributions to improve the project, add new features, or fix bugs are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the code for personal or commercial purposes.

 ## Disclaimer